19 Tips for a Positive C-Section Birth Experience - Baby Chick

 Just as you would educate yourself about your choices for a vaginal birth, you should do the same with a C-section.
 You may think there aren’t many options available, but there are!
 This is your birth, your body, and your baby.
 The more involved you are in making informed decisions that affect your birth experience, the more likely you will have a satisfying birth, even if it’s not what you expected or planned.3

-2. Learn To Fully Relax
+2. Learn To Relax

 3. Hire a Doula

-4. Pamper Yourself
+4. Pamper Yourself Before Birth

 Before the big day, take the time to treat yourself!
-Get a manicure and pedicure with your girlfriends, get a blowout, and/or have an amazing dinner with your partner the night before your baby’s birth.
+Get a manicure and pedicure with your girlfriends, get a blowout, or have an amazing dinner with your partner the night before your baby’s birth.
 Before walking into the hospital, you should feel relaxed, loved, and ready to meet your baby.
 This is your day, so make it special!

-During Your C-Section
+What to Do During Your C-Section

-1. Introduce Yourself
+1. Introduce Yourself to the Birth Team

-When you arrive at the hospital preparing for surgery, ask to meet each person in the OR before the surgery begins.
+When you arrive at the hospital and are preparing for surgery, ask to meet each person in the OR before the surgery begins.
 Having this time to meet everyone by name and understand their role during your baby’s birth is an easy and beautiful way to humanize this (usually) clinical experience.
-C-sections are performed daily, so this small practice can create a connection and remind the staff that you aren’t just another surgery.
-You are a woman with feelings and about to meet your baby.
-Meeting the people around you will make you feel a little more relaxed and safer with you and your baby in their hands.

 2. Ask About the Bladder Catheter